 Coming from the islands of Hawai’i, now currently pursuing a doctoral degree in Engineering at University of the Ryukyus in Okinawa, Japan.
 I am not fluent in Japanese, but after taking some classes and living here, I can at least hold small conversations and not embarrass myself too badly; and of course, I have learned to easily read menus and restaurant reviews… the important stuff!
+I eat a primarily vegetarian diet, though I sometimes forgo this in order to try new foods while abroad.
+I often try to indicate on my posts whether places and foods are vegetarian/vegan friendly, since not everywhere I go or write about is.

 I live with my 2 dachshunds and my husband in a small town near the university, surrounded by farms and sugarcane fields.